RobotecAI/rai/README.md

 ### 3. Setting up vendors

-RAI aims to be vendor-agnostic.
-You can use the configuration in [config.toml](./config.toml) to set up your vendor of choice for most RAI modules.
+RAI is vendor-agnostic.
+Use the configuration in [config.toml](./config.toml) to set up your vendor of choice for RAI modules.

-> [!NOTE]
-> Some of the RAI modules still are hardcoded to OpenAI models.
-An effort is underway to make them configurable via [config.toml](./config.toml) file.

 If you do not have a vendor's key, follow the instructions below:

 **OpenAI:** [link](https://platform.openai.com/docs/quickstart).
 **AWS Bedrock:** [link](https://console.aws.amazon.com/bedrock/home?#/overview).

+Or use a local solution such as Ollama [link](https://ollama.com/download).

 Congratulations, your installation is now completed!